Daisy Chain Topology: Not Recommended for Stacking

 Stackable switches can be connected in a daisy-chain topology.
 This is a ring topology with one of the links disconnected, inoperative, or disabled.
 A daisy chain can be created when a link fails or a node reboots in a ring topology, but the daisy chain topology is not recommended for normal operation.

-We strongly recommend that your stack nodes be connected in a ring topology, not a daisy-chain topology, for normal operation.
+Connect your stack nodes in a ring topology, not a daisy-chain topology, for normal operation.

 In Daisy Chain Topology, the nodes delineated as the active topology are operating in a daisy-chain configuration, even though there is physically a ring connection in the stack.